Adult Protective Services (APS)

 adult residential facilities, intermediate care facilities, adult day health care facilities, and adult day

-programs.
-Ombudsman investigations are completed by certified staff and volunteers at the local Long-Term
+Ombudsman representative’s investigations are completed by certified staff and volunteers at the local Long-Term

 Care Ombudsman Programs (LTCOP).